- Successful Roman campaigns on Sicily by the consuls Manius Otacilius Crassus and Manius Valerius Maximus Messalla;

 - Alliance between Rome and King Hiero of Syracuse;

 Now that order had been restored in Volsinii, the Romans could send both newly elected consuls to Sicily.
-Their names were Manius Otacilius Crassus en Manius Valerius Maximus Messalla.
+Their names were Manius Otacilius Crassus and Manius Valerius Maximus Messalla.
 Both commanded a full consular army of some 20.000 men.
 Polybius claims the Roman legions at this time were composed of 4.000 foot soldiers and 300 horsemen.
-Each of the two consuls commanded two of the four legions that Polybius mentions, so that means that the rest of the two Roman armies was made up of troops supplied by Rome’s Italian allies.
+Each of the two consuls commanded two of the four legions that Polybius mentions, so that means that the rest of the two Roman armies was made up of troops provided by Rome’s Italian allies.
 In other words, these provided the majority, perhaps up to sixty percent, of the soldiers that fought for Rome on Sicily.
-It is good to stress again just how dependent Rome was on her allies.
+It is necessary to stress once again just how dependent Rome was on her allies.
 However, it is also appropriate to remind ourselves that most of the allies were equipped and fought in much the same fashion as the citizen-legionaries.
 The vast majority would have spoken Latin as well.

 The military situation